Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

-Fully-funded participants in the Fall Residency will receive 'per diem' checks on the first business day of each month; the per diem will cover the basic monthly cost of food and incidentals, at a rate as set by the University of Iowa.
+Participants in the Fall Residency will receive 'per diem' checks on the first business day of each month; the per diem will cover the basic monthly cost of food and incidentals, at a rate as set by the University of Iowa.
 Individuals may wish to supplement this amount with their own funds.
 NOTE: Per diem amounts increase while on travel periods to U.S. cities where the cost of living is higher.

 What does a dollar buy in Iowa City?